andrewbloese-00/gpt-task-pipelines/README.md

 # GPT-Task Pipelines
 Some GPT Task Automations implemented with Node JS.
-I will be adding some documentation soon.

-A basic overview of current task piplines[v 0.0.0]
+**A basic overview of current task piplines [v0.0.0]**
 * Create text-with-embedding array from single text file
 * Create text-with-embedding array from text in files in specified directory
 * insert generated embeddings for existing json data or js objects